DEIS-Tools/DistributedExercisesAAU/README.md

 *  tkinter
 *  pynput

-These packages can be installed using pip as shown below:
+These packages can be installed using `pip` as shown below:
 ```bash
 pip3.10 install --user tk
 pip3.10 install --user pynput
 ```
-For the development environment used for this framework (Arch Linux), tkinter also requires the following package installed via pacman
+For the development environment used for this framework (Arch Linux), tkinter also requires the following package installed via `pacman`:
 ```bash
 pacman -Sy tk
 ```
+Installation steps may vary depending on the operating system, for windows, installing tkinter through `pip` should be enough.

+The framework is tested in both `python3.9` and `python3.10`, both versions should work.

 ## General
 Exercises will be described later in this document.